Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Ferd nodded a bit fearfully, and that was all the encouragement Vemik needed.
 He growled as he tightened his hug fiercely, his bigger, thicker chest winning the contest for air.

-Well...actually.
+Well... actually.

 "Slap my head if you want me to stop," he growled, softly.
-He’d learned a lot playing with Tilly, who *really* appreciated Ten’Gewek strength...but it frightened her, too.
+He’d learned a lot playing with Tilly, who *really* appreciated Ten’Gewek strength... but it frightened her, too.
 He couldn’t hurt Ferd as hard as he could hurt her, but she had good ideas about safety, so...

 Ferd relaxed too.
 Nodded more happily this time.